 Living in the city doesn’t lend itself to checking out stars.
 But good news: getting all starry-eyed around Perth isn’t too difficult.
 We've got heaps of beautiful twinkly skies spanning our vast state.
-It almost doesn't matter where you drive TBH, but we've pulled together some of our favourite spots.
+It almost doesn't matter where you drive to be honest, but we've pulled together some of our favourite spots.

-Here's 10 awesome places to go stargazing in Western Australia.
+Here are 10 of the best places to go stargazing in Western Australia.

 35km east of Perth, just beyond the fringe of the city lights, you’ll find the heritage-listed Perth Observatory, and a team of dedicated volunteers ready to fill your brain with all sorts of astronomy-related facts.
 It’s a good one if you’re up for a little education with your stargazing, and less keen on a lengthy drive.